ajinshanid/netflix-data-analysis-/README.md

 ## Summary

 This project provides a beginner-friendly analysis of the Netflix Movies and TV Shows dataset using Python.
 The Jupyter notebook walks through essential data cleaning steps to handle missing values and inconsistencies, ensuring a reliable foundation for analysis.
 It explores content types, popular genres, and the countries most represented on Netflix.
-Designed to be accessible and practical, this project serves as a strong starting point for deeper data exploration or more advanced data science work.